stackrox/operator-index/README.md

         pullable) during development and/or when preparing to release.
         Ultimately, all released bundle images must come from `registry.redhat.io/advanced-cluster-security/rhacs-operator-bundle` repo because this is where customers expect to find them.
-There's a CI check which should make it impossible to push to `master` if there's any bundle from a different repo.
+There's a CI check which prevents pushing to `master` if there's any bundle from a different repo.
       * If you're adding a bundle as part of downstream release, you will find bundle image's digest in `[CVP] (SUCCESS) cvp-redhatadvancedclustersecurity: rhacs-operator-bundle-container-4.Y.Z-x` email.
 Open the